RobertMolenaar-UT/PicoQuant-multi_channel_screen/README.md

 https://github.com/RobertMolenaar-UT/readPTU_FLIM

-Install wx python 4.0.4 for the file selector app.
+Developed and tested on Python 3.7.9, Install wx python 4.0.4 for the file selector app.
-Developed and tested on Python 3.7.9
-Script is deleoped with a Picoquant MT200 with FLIMBEE with 4x SPAD and a multiharp 150.
+Script is used on a Picoquant MT200 with FLIMBEE laserscanner with 4x SPAD detectors and a multiharp 150.

-the main purpose of the MultiChannel script is that one can proccess a multiple PTU files or folder with PTU files and get a series Fluorescent multicolor images with minimal user input.
+the main purpose of the MultiChannel script is one can proccess multiple PTU files or a folder with PTU files and get a series Fluorescent multicolor images with minimal user input.
+Usefull for screening results during imaging and to be used in presentations.

 Each single PTU file analysed on:
 - if it is a 2D  image.